flarum-lang/french/README.md

 French language pack to localize the Flarum forum software, its bundled extensions and libraries.

+If you're looking for French translations of third-party extensions for Flarum, please check [this repository](https://github.com/rooaaar/lang-french-extended).

 ## Informations

 Includes the following French locales compatible with: